actions-marketplace-validations/NewNormal-Security_newscan-action/README.md

 scanner for penetration tests — **APIs, web apps, network & infrastructure, Wi-Fi, and segmentation in one tool**.
 It runs the full deterministic scan on your box, reproduces every finding before it records it, and only then offers an optional AI pass (bring your own key).
-Findings carry one calibrated severity that maps to PCI DSS / SOC 2 / ISO 27001 / HITRUST / FedRAMP ratings and remediation SLAs.
+Findings carry one calibrated severity that maps to PCI DSS / SOC 2 / ISO 27001 / HITRUST / HIPAA / NIST 800-53 ratings and remediation SLAs.

 **This repo is the CI gate**: run a scan on every PR or deploy, get SARIF, fail the build on